Database System Engineer at

 in the Database Systems and Information Management (DIMA) group at Technische Universität Berlin,

-supervised by Volker Markl and Rainer Gemulla.
-I graduated in December 2022.
+working on efficient large-scale machine learning.
+I was supervised by Volker Markl and Rainer Gemulla.

 Prior to that, I completed a M. Sc.
 Business Informatics with a specialization in Data and Web Science

 with a semester at VU Amsterdam (with courses from CWI).

 In my Master's thesis, I worked on scalable sequential pattern mining,